marcusDenslow/marcusDenslow/README.md

 🎯 Current Focus

-    🔨 Enhancing my shell with more advanced features like tab completion for file paths 📚 Learning Zig to explore modern systems programming approaches 🤝 Contributing to open source C projects and terminal applications ⚗️ Experimenting with numerical methods for more complex physics simulations
+    📚 Learning Zig to explore modern systems programming approaches 🤝 Contributing to open source C projects and terminal applications ⚗️ Experimenting with numerical methods for more complex physics simulations